Edward Millman

 Missouri Works

 Together, these murals form one of the most comprehensive visual narratives of Missouri’s early history produced during the New Deal era.
-Millman’s ability to combine historical storytelling with dynamic composition makes this cycle a cornerstone of Missouri’s public art heritage.
+Millman’s ability to combine historical storytelling with rhythmic composition makes this cycle a cornerstone of Missouri’s public art heritage.

 New Deal Program Involvement